sherlockode/user-confirmation-bundle/README.md

 ## Prerequisites

-This version of the bundle requires Symfony 3.* and FOSUserBundle
+This version of the bundle requires Symfony 3.* or 4.* and FOSUserBundle

 ## Installation